ptanlam/AirportTransfer/README.md

-# Junior project

-## Airport Transfer (Microservices Architecture)
+# Airport Transfer 🚃🚗✈️🚄

-In order to run this app, you have to have docker installed on your machine.
+In order to run this app, we assume that you have already got Docker installed on your machine.

 Instruction: